 Microcap Stock: A Guide for Investors

 Information is the investor's best tool when it comes to investing wisely.
-But accurate information about "microcap stocks" low-priced stocks issued by the smallest of companies may be difficult to find.
+But accurate information about "microcap stocks" - low-priced stocks issued by the smallest of companies - may be difficult to find.
 Many microcap companies do not file financial reports with the SEC, so it's hard for investors to get the facts about the company's management, products, services, and finances.
-When reliable information is scarce, fraudsters can easily spread false information about microcap companies, making profits while creating losses for unsuspecting investors.
+When publicly-available information is scarce, fraudsters can easily spread false information about microcap companies, making profits while creating losses for unsuspecting investors.
+Even in the absence of fraud, microcap stocks historically have been more volatile and less liquid than the stock of larger companies.

-In the battle against microcap fraud, the SEC has toughened its rules and taken actions against wrongdoers, but we can't stop every microcap fraud.
-We need your help in winning the battle.
 Before you consider investing in a microcap company, arm yourself first with information.
-This alert tells you about microcap stocks, how to find information, what "red flags" to consider, and where to turn if you run into trouble.
+This Guide tells you about microcap stocks, how to find information, what "red flags" to consider, and where to turn if you run into trouble.

 What Is a Microcap Stock?

 The term "microcap stock" applies to companies with low or "micro" capitalizations, meaning the total value of the company's stock.
 A typical definition would be companies with a market capitalization of less than $250 or $300 million.
 The smallest public companies, with market capitalization of less than $50 million, are sometimes referred to as 'nanocap stocks.'
 This guide will use the term 'microcap stock' to refer to both microcaps and nanocaps.

 Microcap companies typically have limited assets and operations.
 Microcap stocks tend to be low priced and trade in low volumes.

 Many microcap stocks trade in the "over-the-counter" (OTC) market, rather than on a national securities exchange such as the New York Stock Exchange or NASDAQ.
 They are quoted on OTC systems, such as the OTC Bulletin Board (OTCBB) or OTC Link LLC (OTC Link).